Experienced Prenuptial And Matrimonial Law Attorney

-If you are currently engaged to be married, creating a prenuptial agreement is a practical way to ensure your assets remain with you in the event that your marriage ever breaks down or your spousal dies.
-From his office in East Brunswick, New Jersey, matrimonial law attorney Frank Tournour can create a prenuptial agreement that is fair, reasonable, and designed to safeguard both parties’ interests.
-Contact our office today to speak with our or to arrange a personal consultation.
+If you are currently engaged to be married, creating a prenuptial agreement is a practical way to ensure your assets remain with you in the event that your marriage ever breaks down or your spouse dies.
+At our firm, Tournour Law in East Brunswick, matrimonial law attorney Frank Tournour can create a prenuptial agreement that is fair, reasonable and designed to safeguard both parties’ interests.

 Due to this country’s high divorce rate, many financial experts consider creating a prenuptial agreement to be prudent financial planning for an engaged couple.
 Statistics show that prenups are increasingly common throughout New Jersey and the rest of the United States.
 If you are interested in learning more about how a prenuptial agreement could benefit and safeguard your future as well as that of your children, East Brunswick prenuptial attorney Frank Tournour is available to answer any questions you may have.
 Our prenuptial agreement FAQ can provide fast answers to many common questions regarding these contracts.

 It’s not unheard of for people involved in failed marriages to see their assets end up with the children of their spouse from a previous marriage.
 Additionally, assets accrued over the course of a marriage – such as luxury vehicles, stocks, and gains from successful business endeavors – are subject to marital property division in the absence of a prenuptial agreement’s safeguards.
 For these reasons, it is important that you have a prenuptial agreement that fully protects your interests and those of any children you have.
-East Brunswick, New Jersey matrimonial law attorney Frank Tournour can provide the expert legal counsel you need to ensure your prenuptial agreement is fair and takes full account of your needs.
+Attorney Tournour can provide the expert legal counsel you need to ensure your prenuptial agreement is fair and takes full account of your needs.

-Do I Need to Hire a Prenuptial Attorney to Draft an Agreement?
+Do You Need To Hire A Prenuptial Attorney To Draft An Agreement?

 Hiring an attorney who is experienced in matrimonial law will also help you avoid the need to perform the extensive research involved in creating a prenuptial.
 Because the laws governing marriage contracts vary widely by state, many aspects of New Jersey matrimonial law are unique.
 A prenuptial agreement containing provisions that conflict with state law may be ruled unenforceable and thrown out by a family court judge – which would be quite a shock if you eventually needed to use it.

-If you live in New Jersey and are considering getting a prenuptial agreement, you should know that Frank Tournour has been certified as a matrimonial law lawyer by the New Jersey Supreme Court’s Board on Attorney Certification – a designation only conferred upon lawyers who have demonstrated sufficient levels of experience, knowledge, and skill in the practice of matrimonial law.
-Many attorneys practice in New Jersey, but fewer than 3 percent of active New Jersey attorneys hold any type of board certification.
+Frank Tournour has been certified as a matrimonial law lawyer by the New Jersey Supreme Court’s Board on Attorney Certification – a designation only conferred upon lawyers who have demonstrated sufficient levels of experience, knowledge, and skill in the practice of matrimonial law.
+Many attorneys practice in New Jersey, but fewer than 3% of active New Jersey attorneys hold any type of board certification.

 The idea that prenuptial agreements are beneficial only to wealthy individuals is a common misconception.
-Many times, people who have managed to set aside some money before their marriage are just as concerned about their finances as people who are well off.
 In general, you should consider hiring a prenuptial attorney if you:

-- Are full or partial owner of a business
+- Are the full or partial owner of a business

 - Possess assets such as a car, home, stocks, or pension